Wichita State University football team plane crash: Accident sequence

-While the aircraft was refueled and serviced in Denver, First Officer Skipper purchased aeronautical sectional charts for the contemplated scenic route.
-The National Transportation Safety Board (NTSB) investigation report stated the First Officer testified that he intended to use the charts to help point out landmarks and objects of interest to the passengers.
-The report concluded the crew did not allow enough time for the charts to be studied properly to avoid high terrain before takeoff commenced.
+While the aircraft was refueled and serviced in Denver, Skipper purchased aeronautical sectional charts for the planned scenic route.
+In his testimony before the National Transportation Safety Board (NTSB), Skipper asserted that he had intended to use the charts to identify landmarks and objects of interest to the passengers.
+The NTSB's report concluded that the crew did not allow enough time for the charts to be studied properly to avoid high terrain before takeoff commenced.

 After takeoff in clear weather, the two aircraft took divergent paths away from Denver.

-Shortly before the crash, several witnesses described seeing an aircraft flying unusually low towards the Continental Divide.
+Shortly before the crash, several witnesses described seeing an aircraft flying unusually low toward the Continental Divide.
 Some witnesses located on higher mountainside locations, such as Loveland Pass at 11990 ft, reported seeing it flying below them.
 Crash survivor Rick Stephens was a senior guard and stated in 2013, "...as we flew along over I-70, that there were old mines and old vehicles above us.
 I noticed we were quite a bit below the top of the mountains.
 I got up to go to the cockpit, which wasn't unusual to do, and I could tell we were in trouble, looking out the window and seeing nothing but green in front of us."

-The overloaded aircraft, nearing Loveland Pass as it flew up Clear Creek Valley, became trapped in a box canyon and was unable to climb above the mountain ridges surrounding it on three sides, nor complete a reversal turn away from the sharply rising terrain.
+The overloaded aircraft, nearing Loveland Pass as it flew up Clear Creek Valley, became trapped in a box canyon and was unable to climb above the mountain ridges surrounding it on three sides, nor could it complete a reversal turn away from the sharply rising terrain.
 At 1:14 p.m.
 MDT, the "Gold" aircraft struck trees on the east slope of Mount Trelease, 1600 ft below its summit, and crashed.
-The NTSB report stated a belief that many on board survived the initial impact, based on the testimony of survivors and rescuers.
-The load of fuel on board did not explode immediately, allowing survivors to escape the wreckage, but the passenger cabin was eventually consumed by an explosion before those still alive and trapped inside could escape.
+The NTSB report indicated that many people survived the initial impact, based on the testimony of survivors and rescuers.
+The plane's fuel did not explode immediately, allowing survivors to escape the wreckage, but the passenger cabin was eventually consumed by an explosion before those still alive and trapped inside could escape.

-Of the total of 40 on board, the death count at the scene was 29, which included 27 passengers, the captain, and flight attendant.
-One of the deceased passengers was an off-duty flight attendant who was assisting.
+Of the 40 people on board, 29 died at the scene, including 27 passengers, the captain and the flight attendant.
+One of the victims was an off-duty flight attendant who was assisting the crew.
 Two of the initial 11 survivors later died of their injuries to bring the total dead to 31, 14 of whom were Wichita State football players.
-First to arrive at the crash scene were construction workers from the nearby Eisenhower Tunnel project and motorists on U.S. 6 (I-70).
-The first officer (company president) survived; he was flying the plane from the left seat.
+First to arrive at the crash scene were construction workers from the nearby Eisenhower Tunnel project and motorists on U.S. Route 6 (I-70).
+Skipper, who was flying the plane from the left seat, survived.

 Probable cause

-The National Transportation Safety Board report states that weather played no role in the accident, and lists the probable cause to be that the pilot made improper decisions in-flight or in planning:
+The National Transportation Safety Board report states that weather played no role in the accident, and lists the probable cause to be that the pilot made improper decisions during the flight or in his planning: